Arrange a blended intensive program (BIP)

 Structure

-• Shorter course/activity that includes:
+- Joint course/activity that includes:

-• Joint physical mobility 5-30 days
+- physical mobility 5-30 days in the host country,

 Agreement